chimay/wheel/README.md

 ### A wheel that follows you

-Torus helps you to organize your files in groups that you create yourself, following your workflow.
+Wheel helps you to organize your files in groups that you create yourself, following your workflow.
 You only add the files you want, where you want.
 For instance, if you have a "organize" group with agenda & todo files, you can quickly alternate them, or display them in two